lwindolf/lzone-cheat-sheets/cheat-sheets/ElasticSearch.md

 Note: credits for all those go to the post above.
 Consider this a compilation for ES begiinners.

+- Set CPU scaling governor 'performance'
+- Use SSDs with RAID 0
+- Use HTTP transport protocol
+- Change default mapping
+  - Avoid raw fields
+  - or make raw field "not_analyzed"
 - Disable transparent huge pages
 - Disable numad
 - Disable swap, lock memory with